 Tips To Tempt Your Audience

 White papers are an excellent way to add a call to action (CTA) on your website.
 Perhaps your prospect isn’t ready to call you or hit the “Buy Now” button.
 Yet, they may be willing to share their email information in exchange for educating them.
-Here are three tips to make your white paper worthy of a download:
+Here are three tips to make high-quality content to ensure that your white paper is worthy of a download:

 1. Make It Valuable

 A white paper isn’t a glorified blog post.
 Not to say that it can’t be a compilation of blog posts.
 Seth Godin is the king of pulling together posts and repackaging.
 That’s been his secret in creating such best sellers as Tribes.
 The point of a white paper is to share valuable information, solve a problem, and give your prospect a taste of what you have to offer.
 Don’t worry, you’re not giving away the store.
-Professional services — like what we offer — is more complicated that a simple how-to guide.
+Professional services, like what we at Spectrum offer, is more complicated that a simple how-to guide.
 Plus, DIYers are most likely not your best prospect or client.
-A white paper is meant to educate, offering sage advice.
+A white paper is meant to educate, offering sage advice and proving that you know what you’re talking about.
 There’s no way to include everything you know.
 It’s a sample, but make sure it’s a valuable one.

 2. Make it Scanable